 After a two week stay in the French countryside, a friend suggested a quick trip to the Strasbourg Christmas Markets before the return home.
 We explored for three nights/two and a half days, and discovered a charming city full of lights, history and special moments.

 Getting There: We took a high-speed SNCF train from Le Mans to Strasbourg.
 The trip schedule was 2.5 hours as there were a few stops on the route, but the train was 30 minutes late leaving the Le Mans station.
-[Note: train travel has advantages, but it’s not exactly easy for beginners and/or those with little or no French language skills.
-See ‘Train Travel in France’ below for links to info and travel tips] Upon arrival, it was dark and cold, and that made the walk in search of our hotel harder.
+[Note: Train travel has advantages, but it’s not exactly easy for beginners and/or those with little or no French language skills.
+Also, nation-wide transportation strikes can cause havoc.
+See ‘Train Travel in France’ below for links to info and helpful tips.]
+Upon arrival, it was dark and cold, and that made the walk in search of our hotel harder.
 At the entrance to the city center, a security check required us to open each of our bags for a search.
 So far, not really feeling the Christmas spirit.

-Moon Before Yule: We were so lucky to see the biggest and brightest Supermoon of 2017.
+Moon Before Yule: We were so lucky to see the biggest and brightest Supermoon of 2017 while walking the streets of Strasbourg.
+Gorgeous!

 Festive Reunion: The Christmas Markets are best when shared with family and friends.
 We joined cousin, Ursula, and her friend Bine for a very special ‘reunion’ breakfast at the BOMA Hotel (7, rue du 22 Novembre 67000) before they had to drive back to Remscheid, Germany.
 The night before, we all enjoyed a late dinner at a brasserie near our hotels.
 There was a happy, friendly crowd, good food & service.
 [Aedaen Place, 4 Rue Des Aveugles]